Swollen ankles can be a source of concern.

 Because of this, the pressure in the lungs may increase, resulting in swelling in the ankles.

 Congestive heart failure

-This is a condition, characterized by obstruction of the lymphatic system, which in turn causes accumulation of fluid in the tissues.
+This condition can be recognized by the obstruction of the lymphatic system, which leads to an accumulation of fluid in the tissues.

 Other possible conditions

 In addition to the problems listed above, other conditions may cause swollen ankles for the person you care about.
 These are the following: